Archive for December, 2007

 UC-Davis Licenses Plug-in Hybrid Technology

-Monday, December 24th, 2007
+December 24th, 2007

 The University of California-Davis has licensed plug-in hybrid vehicle technology to a Palo Alto start-up called Efficient Drivetrains. (read the story here and here) The licensed technology includes a fuel efficient “parallel” hybrid powertrain and a continuously variable transmission (CVT) control system that automatically selects the optimal power ratio and eliminates the need for gear shifting.
 Efficient Drivetrains plans to partner with auto manufacturers to develop cars that can be recharged using a domestic power supply.
 The license agreement was negotiated by the UC-Davis InnovationAccess Unit, which manages the University’s patent portfolio.

 The licensed technology was developed by Andrew Frank, a professor of mechanical and aeronautical engineering.
-Dr. Frank is the named inventor on several U.S. patents relating to drive train system designs and energy management systems for hybrid electric vehicles and plug in hybrid vehicles and has published many articles on the subject. (see Dr. Frank’s publications here
+Dr. Frank is the named inventor on several U.S. patents relating to drive train system designs and energy management systems for hybrid electric vehicles and plug in hybrid vehicles and has published many articles on the subject. (see Dr. Frank’s publications here)

 An example of the CVT control system is disclosed in U.S. Patent No. 7,261,672.
 The invention increases the efficiency of a vehicle’s acceleration and deceleration by controlling the rate of change of the gear ratio in a continuously variable transmission.
 The system includes a controller that maps and relates various operational characteristics such as torque, speed, oil temperature, differential pressure between pulleys or clamping pressure to the level of each needed to achieve an optimal rate of change of ratio.
 Once the optimum rate is selected, the characteristic is controlled to achieve that rate.
 This system can be used in both traditional automobiles and hybrid electric vehicles.